-We are proud to announce the introduction of an award for the Old Sydneian of the Year with our first award to be announced at our Annual Dinner in 2017.
+We are proud to have an award for the Old Sydneian of the Year.
 This award is to recognise the unique achievements of an Old Sydneian and to introduce him to current students and other Old Sydneians.
 We ask other Old Sydneians to nominate candidates for this award each year using the on-line nomination forms and guidance on our website.

 Tips for Nominating

 When you fill out the nomination form, there are a few things you should consider to ensure your nomination provides us with enough information about the achievements of the person you are nominating.

 Here are some tips to help you get started:

 - Fill out as much of the form as possible.
 Even if you do not know the person you are nominating try to provide as much detail as you can.

 If at all possible please include the year group of the person you are nominating.
 If you are not certain of the person’s year group then make an educated guess and tick the box marked ‘estimate’ on the form.

 - Include supporting documentation such as newspaper articles, websites, personal references and/or resumes with your nomination.

 - Please include a referee if possible.
 A referee is someone who is also aware of the nominee’s achievements and will be able to provide any additional information if required.